RWLinno/STUM/README.md

 This is the official repo for the paper 'Cross Spatial and Time: A Spatio-Temporal Unitized Model for Traffic Flow Forecasting'

-The lastest source code will be released when the paper accepted.
+The latest source code will be released when the paper is accepted.

 **<font color='red'>[Highlight]</font> This code is the version as of November 2024, and the updated code will be released upon acceptance of the paper.**
 **<font color='red'>Part of the information will be hidden during the review phase.</font>**

-## 🔗Citing  STUM
-(🌟It's very important for me~~~)

-If you find this resource helpful, please consider to star this repository and cite our research:

 ## 💿Requirements